time-river/jekyll/README.md

 `tags` is not unique in a passage.
 `image` just exists in a passages which categories is `local_movies`.

-of course, there're other options supported in jekyll, such as
 ## License
 -------
 Open sourced under the [MIT license](LICENSE).